 The short answer:

-- It costs R1 per full-page advertisement per magazine or directory.
+- It costs R1,excl.
+VAT per full-page magazine advertisement.

-Collaborating with South African Conversations offers the best of all possible worlds because you can use your Marketing or CSI budget for national advertising and brand exposure, and earn B-BBEE Scorecard points at the same time!
+Collaborating with South African Conversationsoffers the best of all possible worlds because you can use any budget and gain national advertising exposure and B-BBEE Scorecard points at the same time!

 - Enterprise Development (ED) and Supplier Development (SD) points